Texts

 If you're importing text subscribers, you'll need to create a fake email for each row (unless you know the user's email).
 Emails must be unique so we suggest doing something that's easy to track like 'sms1@example.com' for row 1, sms2 for row 2, etc. You'll need to track the highest number used so you can start with that number +1 for your next import.
 We'll auto-generate these fake emails for you in an upcoming release.

-Take care not to disable required autoresponders.
-We ship with some pre-configured autoresponders for common keywords like “STOP”, “START”, “CONFIRM”, “HELP”, etc. If you change these keywords or disable the autoresponders, your users may not receive important responses, and your texting reputation may be impacted.
+Take care not to disable required keyword responders.
+We ship with some pre-configured keyword responders for common keywords like “STOP”, “START”, “CONFIRM”, “HELP”, etc. If you change these keywords or disable the keyword responders, your users may not receive important responses, and your texting reputation may be impacted.

-Users can sign up for texting by acting on a page, but they can't manage their own texting subscriptions, such as changing lists or unsubscribing, through a page.
+Users can sign up for texting by acting on a page, but they can't manage their own texting subscription, such as unsubscribing, through a page.

 The TCPA states that “automated texts can only be sent between 8 a.m.- 9 p.m. in the recipients' time zone."
 Often you won't have location data for your texting subscribers so it's safest to send between 11 am and 9 pm Eastern.
 However, here's nothing to stop you from texting outside these hours.